Sal7one/FSND/projects/02_trivia_api/starter/README.md

 #### Authors

-- All starter project rights go to udaicty
+- All starter project rights go to udacity

 - Front-end enhancment by Github: @iMishaDev, and small updates by me Github: @Sal7one